Harpoon

-A harpoon is a long spear-like instrument and tool used in fishing, whaling, sealing, and other marine hunting to catch and injure large fish or marine mammals such as seals and whales.
-It accomplishes this task by impaling the target animal and securing it with barb or toggling claws, allowing the fishermen to use a rope or chain attached to the projectile to catch the animal.
-A harpoon can also be used as a weapon.
-Certain harpoons are made with different builds to perform better with the type of target being aimed at.
-For example, the Inuit have short, fixed foreshaft harpoons for hunting seals at their breathing holes while loose shafted ones are made for attaching to the game thrown at.
+A harpoon is a long, spear-like projectile used in fishing, whaling, sealing, and other hunting to shoot, kill, and capture large fish or marine mammals such as seals, sea cows, and whales.
+It impales the target and secures it with barb or toggling claws, allowing the fishermen or hunters to use an attached rope or chain to pull and retrieve the animal.
+A harpoon can also be used as a ranged weapon against other watercraft in naval warfare.

+Certain harpoons are made with different builds to perform better with the type of target.
+For example, the Inuit have short, fixed-foreshaft harpoons for hunting at breathing holes, while loose-shafted ones are made for throwing and remaining attached to the game.

 History

+Back in indigenous times, the indigenous peoples of Inuit and other alaska regions used a specialized hunting tool commonly called a “Walrus Harpoon” or an “Inuit Harpoon” to secure and kill mainly walruses and other marine animals.
+Unlike a simple spear, its most critical feature is a detachable head designed to toggle or turn sideways inside the animal's flesh, which prevents the line from pulling out.
+Walrus Harpoons are mainly sharp, long & pointy while usually being made with rawhide for the wooden shaft, ivory for the sharp spear head for easier killing, and usually an ice pick on standby for helping with getting animals out of tight spaces.

-In the 1990s, harpoon points, known as the Semliki harpoons or the Katanda harpoons, were found in the Katanda region in Zaire (called the Democratic Republic of the Congo today).
+In the 1990s, harpoon points, known as the Semliki harpoons or the Katanda harpoons, were found in the Katanda region in Zaire.
 As the earliest known harpoons, these weapons were made and used 90,000 years ago, most likely to spear catfishes.
-Later, in Japan, spearfishing with poles (harpoons) was widespread in palaeolithic times, especially during the Solutrean and Magdalenian periods.
-Cosquer Cave in Southern France contains cave art over 16,000 years old, including drawings of seals which appear to have been harpooned.
+However, this is disputed as the dating techniques used are less accurate at that epoch.
+Later, in Japan, spearfishing with poles was widespread in palaeolithic times, especially during the Solutrean and Magdalenian periods.
+Cosquer Cave in southern France has cave art over 16,000 years old, including drawings of seals that appear to have been harpooned.

-There are references to harpoons in ancient literature; though, in most cases, the descriptions do not go into detail.
+There are references to harpoons in ancient literature, though in most cases the descriptions do not go into detail.
 An early example can be found in the Bible in Job 41:7 (NIV): "Can you fill its hide with harpoons or its head with fishing spears?"
 The Greek historian Polybius (c.
 203 BC – 120 BC), in his Histories, describes hunting for swordfish by using a harpoon with a barbed and detachable head.
 Copper harpoons were known to the seafaring Harappans well into antiquity.
 Early hunters in India include the Mincopie people, aboriginal inhabitants of India's Andaman and Nicobar islands, who have used harpoons with long cords for fishing since early times.

 Whaling

-The two flue harpoon was the primary weapon used in whaling around the world, but it tended to penetrate no deeper than the soft outer layer of blubber.
-Thus it was often possible for the whale to escape by struggling or swimming away forcefully enough to pull the shallowly embedded barbs out backwards.
-This flaw was corrected in the early nineteenth century with the creation of the one flue harpoon; by removing one of the flues, the head of the harpoon was narrowed, making it easier for it to penetrate deep enough to hold fast.
-In the Arctic, the indigenous people used the more advanced toggling harpoon design.
-In the mid-19th century, the toggling harpoon was adapted by Lewis Temple, using iron.
-The Temple toggle was widely used, and quickly came to dominate whaling.

 In the novel Moby-Dick, Herman Melville explained the reason for the harpoon's effectiveness:

 He also describes another device that was at times a necessary addition to harpoons: